-The income statement, balance sheet and changes in stockholders' equity for the year ended December 31, 2019 has been corrected for immaterial errors as a result of what we believe to be the misappropriation of funds by a mid-level management employee, who was not an officer or director of the Company.
+The income statement, balance sheet and changes in stockholders' equity for the year ended December 31, 2019 have been corrected for immaterial errors as a result of what we believe to be the misappropriation of funds by a mid-level management employee, who was not an officer or director of the Company.
 The correction includes \$190 thousand in additional SG&A expense in the year ended December 31, 2019 and a beginning balance addition of total \$907 thousand to accumulated deficit at January 1, 2019, of which \$333 thousand represents a charge as of the May 2015 acquisition date of the subsidiary affected.
-This is not material when taking the financial statements as a whole.
-The effect on net income for each of the years ended December 31, 2015 through December 31, 2018 is also not material.
+The effect on net income (loss) for each of the years ended December 31, 2015 through December 31, 2018 is not material.
 The individual was suspended on March 29, 2021 and was terminated effective April 1, 2021.
 Upon additional examination and comprehensive review, the Company believes that this was an isolated incident and non-recurring.
 The Company has taken immediate steps to implement additional internal control procedures.
 See also Item 9A - Controls and Procedures.